veteransaffairscanada/vac-benefits-directory/README.md

 4. Add another build argument to [config.yml](./.circleci/config.yml):
     `--build-arg YOUR_VARIABLE_NAME="${YOUR_VARIABLE_NAME}"`
 5. Add the ENV variable to circleci through their web interface: https://circleci.com/gh/cds-snc/vac-benefits-directory -> Settings -> Environment Variables
-6. Add the ENV variable to heroku through their web interface
+6. Add the ENV variable to heroku through their web interface.
+    It will need to be added to any production apps as well as the app that the pull request reviews are based on, namely [vac-poc-staging](https://dashboard.heroku.com/apps/vac-poc-staging).
+Go to the apps, then the Settings tab, then "Reveal Config Vars" and set the variable.

 7. Add `"YOUR_VARIABLE_NAME": { "required": true }` to the `env` object in [app.json](./app.json)

 ## Reference